Frequently Asked Questions BSN-C

 Who can apply?

-- The BSN-C program at MSU is for registered nurses (RNs) who have already graduated with their associate’s degree in nursing or from a diploma program.
+- The BSN-C program at MSU is for registered nurses (RNs) who have already graduated with their associate’s degree in nursing or graduated from a diploma program.

 - There is also a Scholar’s option for those students of selected ASN programs with an outstanding academic record and endorsement of their ASN program director.